cmpx0sec/OverTheWire-CTF-s/Bandit/Level-05.md

 # Level 05: Bandit - OverTheWire

 **🎯Objective:**
-The goal of this level is to locate and retrieve the password within the *inhere* directory. the correct file has specific attributes (non-executable, 1033 bytes, Human-readable)
+The goal of this level is to locate and retrieve the password within the *inhere* directory.
+The correct file has specific attributes (non-executable, 1033 bytes, Human-readable)

 ---

 ## 📝 Steps Taken
-1. Navigate to the **inhere** directory, this directory contains numerous subdirectories, making manual inspection inefficent
+1. Navigate to the **inhere** directory, this directory contains numerous subdirectories, making manual inspection inefficient
-2. The password is stored in a file with specific criteria, using the *find* command will help filter files based on size and file type
+2. The password is stored in a file with specific criteria.
+Using the *find* command will help filter files based on size and file type
-3. Once the correct file is identified the contents within the file (the password) can be retrieved for the next level
+3. Once the correct file is identified, the contents within the file (the password) can be retrieved for the next level

 ## 💡Solution:
 The following command was used to locate the password: